morioka/tiny-openai-whisper-api/README.md

 - audio file transcription ...
 NG
   - only open:gpt-4o-audio-preview is supported for file transcription on dify-0.12.1?
   - dify-0.12.1 doesn't pass an user prompot which contains audio file (data) to this tiny-openai-whisper-api server.
+    - Probably on dify-0.12.1, "native (audio) file processing capabilities" is available only for openai:gpt-4o-audio-preview.
+How can we give these feature to openai-compatible LLMs?

 ## TODO